Saturday, January 18, 2020 - 9:00 am

 AddressMountain 10 Journey To Positive Change Chicago Northwest Suburbs - 26402 N. Edgemond Lane Barrington, IL 60010 View map

 The Mountain 10 Journey To Positive Change workshop will focus on accessing your inner wisdom to bring about the changes you deeply desire in your life.
-The Mountain 10 Journey is a proven process for deep reflection on human change.
+The Mountain 10 Journey To Positive Change is a proven process for deep reflection on human change.
 It is based on the conviction that every person has the most important answers about direction, purpose and calling within them.
-This directed reflection process leads us through four terrains of exploration, stopping at waypoints to consider key questions about awareness, letting go, vision and realization.
+This directed reflection process, using a special labyrinth graphic, leads us through four terrains of exploration, stopping at waypoints to consider key questions about awareness, letting go, vision and realization.
 The terrains of our journey will take us into deeper observation of our feelings, thoughts and images.
 We will explore what we need to let go of as we truly seek what we really want.
 We will open a space for new vision and consider the practical steps to actualize that vision.
 We will share and deepen our insights in small circles of trust.
 We will identify key steps to integrate our Mountain 10 journey into our everyday reality.
 Throughout the process, gentle movement and journaling will be used to connect with body, mind and spirit wisdom.
 Includes the presenter’s book, Mountain 10.

 - Class begins promptly at 9:00a.
 Be sure to arrive 10-15 minutes early for check in.

 - Bring a notebook